deryaxacar/file-management-system/README.md

-# Dosya Yönetim Sistemi 📁
+# File Management System 📁

-Bu proje, basit bir dosya yönetim sistemi uygulamasını içerir.
-Kullanıcılara dosya oluşturma, silme, listeleme ve dosya içeriğini görüntüleme gibi temel dosya işlemlerini gerçekleştirme imkanı sağlar.
+This project contains a simple file management system application.
+It allows users to perform basic file operations such as creating, deleting, listing, and viewing file contents.

-## Özellikler ✨
+## Features ✨

-- **Dosya Oluşturma 📂:** Kullanıcılara dosya oluşturma seçeneği sunar.
-Dosya oluşturulurken dosya adı ve oluşturulacak dizin belirtilir.
+- **Create File 📂:** Allows users to create a file by specifying the file name and the directory where the file should be created.
-  - Örnek: `create_file("dosya.txt", "/home/kullanici/")`
+  - Example: `create_file("dosya.txt", "/home/kullanici/")`

-- **Dosya Silme 🗑️:** Kullanıcılara mevcut dosyaları silme seçeneği sunar.
-Silinecek dosyanın adı belirtilir ve sistemden kaldırılır.
+- **Delete File 🗑️:** Provides the option to delete an existing file.
+The user specifies the file name, and it is removed from the system.
-  - Örnek: `delete_file("dosya.txt")`
+  - Example: `delete_file("dosya.txt")`

-- **Dosya Listeleme 📋:** Belirli bir klasördeki tüm dosyaların listesini görüntülemeyi sağlar.
-Kullanıcı, klasör yolunu belirterek içerisindeki dosyaları görebilir.
+- **List Files 📋:** Allows users to view all files in a specified folder.
+By providing the folder path, users can see the files within it.
-  - Örnek: `list_files("/home/kullanici/")`
+  - Example: `list_files("/home/kullanici/")`

-- **Dosya İçeriğini Görüntüleme 👁️:** Kullanıcıya, belirtilen dosyanın içeriğini görüntüleme seçeneği sunar.
-Dosya adı verilir ve içerik terminalde gösterilir.
+- **View File Content 👁️:** Provides the option to view the contents of a specified file.
+The file name is given, and its contents are displayed in the terminal.
-  - Örnek: `view_file("dosya.txt")`
+  - Example: `view_file("dosya.txt")`

-## Gereksinimler ⚙️
+## Requirements ⚙️

-- **GNU Make 🖥️:** Proje dosyalarını derlemek için kullanılan araçtır.
-Projeyi derlemek için terminalde `make` komutunu kullanın.
+- **GNU Make 🖥️:** This tool is used to compile the project files.
+Use the make command in the terminal to compile the project.
-- **GCC Derleyici 🛠️:** Projenin C kodunu derlemek için GCC kullanılır.
-Projenin başarılı bir şekilde derlenmesi için gerekli olan C derleyicisidir.
+- **GCC Compiler 🛠️:** GCC is used to compile the C code for the project.
+It is the required C compiler to successfully compile the projec

-## Kullanım 🚀
+## Usage 🚀

-1. **Terminal Açın:** Proje klasöründe terminali açın.
+1. **Open Terminal:** Open the terminal in the project folder.
-2. **Derleme Yapın:** Proje dosyalarını derlemek için terminalde `make` komutunu kullanın.
-Bu, gerekli tüm dosyaları derleyerek çalıştırılabilir bir binary dosyası oluşturur.
+2. **Compile the Project:** Use the make command in the terminal to compile the project files.
+This will compile the necessary files and create an executable binary file.
-   - Komut: `make`
+   - Command: `make`
-3. **Uygulamayı Çalıştırın:** Derlenen dosyayı çalıştırmak için binary dosyasını çalıştırın (`./file_management_app`).
-Bu komut, dosya yönetim sistemini başlatır ve kullanıma hazır hale getirir.
+3. **Uygulamayı Çalıştırın:** Run the Application: To run the compiled project, execute the binary file (`./file_management_app`).
+This command will start the file management system and make it ready to use.
-   - Komut: `./file_management_app`
+   - Command: `./file_management_app`

-## Katkılar 🤝
+## Contributions 🤝

-Bu proje her türlü katkıya açıktır.
-Eğer bir hata bulursanız veya bir öneriniz varsa, aşağıdaki adımları takip ederek katkıda bulunabilirsiniz:
+This project is open to contributions.
+If you find a bug or have a suggestion, you can follow these steps to contribute:

-1. **Fork Yapın:** Projeyi kendi GitHub hesabınıza fork yapın ve bir kopyasını oluşturun.
+1. **Fork the Repository:** Fork the project to your own GitHub account to create a copy.
-2. **Değişiklikler Yapın:** Kendi kopyanızda gerekli değişiklikleri yapın ve yeni özellikler ekleyin.
+2. **Make Changes:** Make the necessary changes or add new features to your copy.
-3. **Pull Request Gönderin:** Değişikliklerinizi ana projeye katkı olarak göndermek için bir pull request oluşturun.
-Yapılan değişiklikleri ve eklenen özellikleri açıklayan bir mesaj ekleyin.
+3. **Submit a Pull Request:** To contribute your changes to the main project, create a pull request.
+Include a message explaining the changes and new features.
-4. **Geri Bildirim:** Geri bildirimlerde bulunmak için GitHub üzerinden bir issue açabilirsiniz.
+4. **Feedback:** You can open an issue on GitHub for feedback or to report bugs.

-Herhangi bir katkı, hata raporu veya öneri için projenin GitHub sayfasına başvurabilirsiniz.
+For any contributions, bug reports, or suggestions, please refer to the project's GitHub page.